jlan84/sql-assignment/sprint.md

 1. Answer the question, _"What user from each campaign bought the most items?"_

     It will be helpful to create a temporary table that contains the counts of the number of items each user bought.
 You can create a table like this: `CREATE TABLE mytable AS SELECT...`

+2. For each day, get the total number of users who have registered as of that day.
+You should get a table that has a `dt` and a `cnt` column.

+    *Hint:* This is a *self join*

+3. What day of the week gets meals with the most buys?

+4. Which month had the highest percent of users who visited the site purchase a meal?

+5. Find all the meals that are above the average price of the previous 7 days.

+6. What percent of users have shared more meals than they have liked?

+7. For every day, count the number of users who have visited the site and done no action.